 Required Submission of Plan

 Applicants shall submit a plan demonstrating how the proposed sabbatical will be of benefit for them as a teacher, scholar or artist, by the required deadline.
-The deadline will is usually in the first week of November of the year prior to the proposed sabbatical.
+The deadline will is usually in late fall of the year prior to the proposed sabbatical.

 Sabbatical leaves will be awarded to eligible faculty each year that funds are available upon the acceptance of their sabbatical leave plan.
 Sabbatical leaves may be made only to the extent permitted by budgetary considerations.